 1. The Transfer Code of Practice.
 The current version is the Transfer Code of Practice, Version 4.0.

 A list of the publishers that currently endorse the Code can be found on the Publisher Endorsement page.

-2. The Enhanced Transfer Alerting Service.
+2. The Transfer Alerting Service.
 This service has been designed to facilitate communication of journal transfers.
-The service is made up of the following:
+Read more about it.

 3. Transfer’s educational and support activities.
 The Transfer Standing Committee aims to provide practical support to publishers, librarians and other stakeholders in the publishing process.

 - Journal transfer problems: The Transfer Standing Committee provides informal advice to publishers and librarians who are encountering problems with the journal transfer process.
 To discuss or report any instances of non-compliance with the Transfer Code, please e-mail one of the co-Chairs of the Transfer Standing Committee.*